 All applications to the program must be submitted using the Electronic Residency Application System (ERAS).
-The deadline for applications is November 1, 2016.
+Our residency program is listed as "University of Tennessee Medical Center at Knoxville" and our ACGME program ID is: 0404711144.
+The deadline for applications is November 1.

 Applications will be reviewed only when complete; a complete application must contain the following items:

 Interviews are an essential part of our resident selection process.
 Upon completion of the ERAS application, all materials are reviewed carefully and invitations to interview are extended to selected candidates.
-Interviews are conducted in November and December each year.
+Interviews are conducted October through January of each year.

 At the University of Tennessee Center for Advanced Medical Simulation (UTCAMS), physicians, students, and other members of the healthcare team attain not only improvement in individual skills, but also learn and practice team skills that are essential for patient safety.
 This type of multi-faceted, orchestrated training improves critical thinking, decision making, and clinical techniques - all without imparting risk to a real patient.
 Discover how the UTCAMS is enhancing the learning of our anesthesiology residents and nurse anesthetists: